harveyt/moysetutoring/content/post/baggage.md

 Having to remember this and ponder on that,
 and try to work out who's who and who's not.
-Who’s kith and who is kin, and what our forebears bore.
+Who’s kith and who is kin, and what our forebearers bore.

 Best to leave that kind of baggage neatly stored
 in a hat box on the top shelf of the cupboard,